braze-inc/braze-docs/_docs/_hidden/pricing/whatsapp_pricing.md

 ## Service conversations

 On November 1, 2024, all service conversations are free of charge.
-Service conversations will no longer consume Message Credits entitlements.
+Service conversations will no longer consume Message Credits or WhatsApp Credits entitlements.
 This change will go into effect on the same day as Meta’s (November 1).

 #### What are service conversations?